Stop Bullshit: Activity

 After the events in the center of Warsaw, Łania Madej and Małgorzata Szutowicz decided to set up the Stop Bzdurom collective.
 Initially, its aim was to oppose the activities of the Pro Foundation, as well as to create more theories about anti-LGBT rhetoric, and fight against disinformation regarding sex education.
 The collective advocated a radical and grass-roots fight for the rights of LGBT+ people.
 It often expressed its attachment to anarchist ideas and skepticism towards mainstream politics.

 The collective initially organized a series of dance events in front of the stands of the Pro Foundation.
 They aroused interest in the public space, thanks to which the collective engaged in further activities; launched a website and a fanpage on Facebook, through which it denied the information provided by the Pro Foundation.
 Leaflets explaining what sex education is and explaining some of the terms related to it were also printed and distributed.
 The collective was involved in many other educational and support activities for the LGBT community in Poland.

-In June 2020, during the election campaign preceding the presidential election, the collective organized an event in front of the Presidential Palace in Warsaw, entitled "A provocation of LGBT ideology", which was supposed to be a response to the statement of President Andrzej Duda, who said during a rally in Brzeg that LGBT people are not people, but ideology.
+In June 2020, during the election campaign preceding the presidential election, the collective organized an event in front of the Presidential Palace in Warsaw, entitled "A provocation of LGBT ideology", which was supposed to be a response to the statement of President Andrzej Duda, who said during a rally in Brzeg that LGBT are not people, but ideology.